binghuan/MyCurrencyConverter/README.md

 ================================================

 A currency conversion app that allow a user to view a given amount in a given currency converted into other currencies.
-(It's also a coding challenge from PayPal)
+(It's a coding challenge from PayPal)
 [Here is the requirements for the home assignment.](README/requirements.pdf)

 ## Table of Contents